michaelpkuhn/mediabias/README.md

 ### How to run flask app

+- Create new/test environment
+- Run `python setup.py`
-Within the root directory of the repository run the command `python app/app.py`.
+- Within the root directory of the repository run the command `python app/app.py`.

 ### How to create ML models